omkarcloud/google-maps-scraper/README.md

 - Abort or delete any task.
 ![abort-delete.png](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/abort-delete.png)

-- Additionally, Whenever you run a query, a task named "All Task" will be created for it, which combines results from multiple queries.
+- Additionally, whenever you run a query, a task named "All Task" will be created for it, which combines results from multiple queries.

 For example, if you search for "Web Developers in Bangalore" and "Web Developers in Mumbai", the "All Task" will show you the combined results for both queries.